tarwn/lessthandot-hugo/blogs/content/posts/2012-01-02-sql-server-auditing-managing-your.md

 #### Server Views

-The server views are split up into two “sections”, one for the audits, and the second for the server specification details.
+The server views are split up into two "sections", one for the audits, and the second for the server specification details.

 Audits: